ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ### Discussion notes

+- I don't use the `git rm` command.
+Maybe I should start...
+- TIL `ORIG_HEAD`

 From @talum:

 This chapter's all about correcting mistakes: removing files form the index, resetting the index, discarding commits, and aborting a merge.

 - A nicety about `git` is that is tries really hard to prevent data loss.
 So there are a lot of confirmations when you want to `rm` a file.
 - There are also a lot of options. `--cached` `--forced` for people who wanna skip safety
-- The reset command resets by inserting tree entries from head commit into the index.
+- The `reset` command resets by inserting tree entries from head commit into the index.
 Walking the tree to find entries...kinda neat too.
 - Notably, the author has a complaint for maybe the first time!?
 The tricky parsing problem.
 > This is a bad state of affairs: we cannot tell from the syntax of the command itself whether the word "readme" denotes the name of a file, or the name of a branch or other kind of commit identifier, and that means Git has to guess.
+  - A sharp edge that hasn't been fixed over time
+  - Hard to change at this point
+  - Counterpoint: is it user-friendly?
+Probably introduced to prevent user from having to think too hard.
+  - API "robustness" principle: "conservative in what you do, liberal in what you accept from others"
 - Many ways of discarding commits: `soft`, `mixed`, `hard` .
 A "false economy" to try to make `hard` reuse the logic for `mixed`
 - Real cool that aborting the merge reuses the reset hard logic.
 - The fact that reset keeps a reference to the previous head commit in `.git/ORIG_HEAD` is quite nice too.